factorhouse/kpow-streams-agent/README.md

 * See summaries of Kafka Streams activity for your Kafka cluster(s).
 * Expose Kafka Streams metrics in the kPow [Prometheus Endpoints](https://docs.kpow.io/features/prometheus) (for alerting, etc).
 * (Soon) View kPow Insights of your Kafka Streams applications (outlier metrics, etc).

-This Apache-2.0 licensed agent is written in Java and Clojure and is available in [Maven Central](https://search.maven.org/artifact/io.operatr/kpow-streams-agent).

 See the [kPow Kafka Streams Feature Guide](https://docs.kpow.io/features/kafka-streams) for full documentation.